lucasmichot/eloquentuuid/README.md

 {
     use UuidTrait;

-    /// your code comes here
+    // the code of your model comes here
 }
 ```